Nevenall/ghosting-the-edge/manuscript.md

 In a hacking scene all the action happens at Net speed.
 Systems and IC programs can react to you just as fast as you can react to them, so we zoom in and track movement at more detailed level.

 Without opposition you can move freely around cyberspace.
-Amongst the zones of a locale by virtual “physical” movement or by transferring between accessible locales and nodes, provided they are not protected by a barrier.
+Amongst the zones of a locale by virtual "physical" movement or by transferring between accessible locales and nodes, provided they are not protected by a barrier.

 For one opposed action in cyberspace: